 These features don’t come for free, though.
 Pricing starts at $14 per month for a group of up to 150 participants.
 It also comes in a Business package at $16 per month for up to 250 participants.
 While the Enterprise package, suitable for big meetings and webinars, can host up to 3,000 participants.

 Slack is a popular, organized communication and project management tool and has recently added a video conferencing feature.
 If your team is on Slack, then using it for online meetings makes sense and eliminates the need for multi-app tools.

 One-on-one video chat is part of a free account, but there’s a charge if you want to use it for larger meetings.

 Some experts are saying working from home could become the new normal or at least become part of the regular business operation.
-Therefore, finding an effective online meeting platform is a must for companies.
+Therefore, finding an effective online meeting platform while working from home is a must for companies.
 They can start experimenting with different apps now and decide which one will work best for them.